Patrick Corbin closes book on his Nationals season with a loss to Mets in his final start

 So when asked about Corbin’s summer, and the crooked number of base-runners, Martinez was lightly analytical.
 He saw no cause for alarm.

 “He struggled with his location at times, he’s mentioned that,” Martinez said Thursday afternoon.
 “He says his sinker sometimes didn’t sink, it just flattened out when trying to go in.
 This is something that he knows going into the next year.
-He’s going to be fine.
+He’s going to be fine.”

-“His slider is his go-to pitch.
-He threw it, he threw it well.
-I think the rest is going to help him out a lot.”

 Martinez then joked that Corbin won’t come out of the bullpen this series.
 It was a nod back to last fall, when Corbin made three starts and five relief appearances in the World Series run.
 The last one, on Oct.
 30, 2019, included three scoreless innings in a Game 7 win over the Houston Astros.
 It all made a six-year, $140 million contract, signed the previous December, seem like a prudent deal.